-Dolores Ramirez is the Chief Program and Impact Officer at Growing Home.
-Her responsibility is to oversee programs and program personnel related to a pipeline of services for children ages 0-9.
+Dolores’ responsibility is to oversee all programs and program personnel.
 She ensures competitive, evidence-based service delivery by providing exceptional program staff management, program oversight, evaluation, reporting, and continuous improvement.
-Ms. Ramirez previously served as the Manager of Early Childhood Initiatives, and as a Family Support Specialist.
+Dolores previously served as Manager of Early Childhood Initiatives, and also as a Family Support Specialist for Growing Home.